s4heid/athens-bosh-release/README.md

 ### bosh-bootloader (aws)

-Deploying a bosh with [bosh-bootloader](https://github.com/cloudfoundry/bosh-bootloader) (bbl) is one possibility to get started.
+Deploying a bosh with [bosh-bootloader](https://github.com/cloudfoundry/bosh-bootloader) (bbl) is another possibility to get started.
 Assuming you have already installed a bosh on AWS as described in [this guide](https://github.com/cloudfoundry/bosh-bootloader/blob/master/docs/getting-started-aws.md), you need to set up a few additional things in the infrastructure.
 This can be achieved by running

 ```sh
 $ cp ci/terraform/terraform.tfvars{.template,}
 ```

 inside the athens-release root directory and filling in the missing parameters.
-Thereafter, execute the following script to create the missing infrastructure components:
+Thereafter, execute the following script to create the required infrastructure components:

 ```sh
 $ AWS_ACCESS_KEY_ID="..."
 AWS_SECRET_ACCESS_KEY="..." ./scripts/tf-apply.sh